mugli/hashring/README.md

 **Changes:**

-- Removed weight feature for the sake of simplicity
+- Removed weight feature for the sake of simplicity of the experiment
 - Used `hashring.Node` interface instead of `string` endpoints so that custom node types can be used
 - Used stable sorting now to avoid a potential bug (see https://github.com/serialx/hashring/issues/24)
+- Used RWMutex to make Adding/Removing/Getting nodes concurrency safe (see https://github.com/serialx/hashring/issues/20)
-- It's a go module now
+- It has a `go.mod` file now

 The original readme (with updated examples for custom Node type) goes below: